The complexity of MinRank: Main Results

 \section{Main Results}

-We fix a field $\kk$ and positive integers $m,n,r,k$.
+We fix an infinite field $\kk$ and positive integers $m,n,r,k$.
 Without loss of generality, we assume that $n\geq m$ and $r<m$.
 We focus on the MinRank Problem in the under-defined and well-defined case.
-We state our results in increasing order of generality.
+We state the results in increasing order of generality.

-\begin{Theorem} The solving degree of the minors modeling of a generic classical well-defined square MinRank Problem ($m=n$ and $k=(n-r)^2$) is upper bounded by
+\begin{Theorem}[{{\cite[Corollary~4]{FSS10}}}] The solving degree of the minors modeling of a generic classical well-defined square MinRank Problem ($m=n$ and $k=(n-r)^2$) is upper bounded by

 \end{Theorem}